shxuryaaz/shxuryaaz/README.md

 ## About Me

-I’ve been writing code for 6+ years — which mostly means I’ve spent a lot of time arguing with compilers, debugging edge cases, and slowly learning how real systems break.
+I’ve been writing code for 6+ years — which is mostly a long-running negotiation with compilers, runtime errors, and systems that fail in ways documentation never warns you about.

-My experience spans **Python-based backend systems**, **AI/ML tooling**, and **full-stack development**.
+My work focuses on **Python-based backend systems**, **AI/ML-powered applications**, and **full-stack development**.
-I’ve built AI-powered applications, explored blockchain beyond the hype, and developed a strong interest in system security by understanding how things fail.
+I’ve built systems that integrate LLMs into real workflows, worked with data pipelines and APIs, and explored blockchain beyond surface-level experimentation.

-I’m drawn to problems involving **architecture, performance, and reliability**, not just shipping demos.
+I’m especially interested in **how systems break under load, how models behave in production, and how to design software that’s debuggable, secure, and maintainable**.

 ---